-- Support CAP task management, facilitation, and implementation in a manner consistent with the Five-Year Coordinated Assessments Partnership Work Plan. - Schedule, lead, and attend regional coordination meetings regarding topics supporting CAP tasks and activities. - Facilitate work sessions with data providers (biologists and data stewards) to improve data integrity (new fields and existing DES) and data fields. - Further investigate options for improving the connection among CAP Fish HLIs, PNAMP MR.org, and CBFISH.
+- Support data use and understanding through review and update of CA DES terms and definitions for both natural and hatchery DESs. - Planning for the 2025 ETIS webinar series - Support CAP task management, facilitation, and implementation in a manner consistent with the Five-Year Coordinated Assessments Partnership Work Plan. - Schedule, lead, and attend regional coordination meetings regarding topics supporting CAP tasks and activities. - Facilitate work sessions with data providers (biologists and data stewards) to improve data integrity (new fields and existing DES) and data fields. - Further investigate options for improving the connection among CAP Fish HLIs, PNAMP MR.org, and CBFISH.

 We continue to adhere to the 2021 updated DES change procedures, which included new DES implementation rules to lengthen to two months the time between DES adoption and implementation.
 We also adhered to our updated communication practices to data providers, to ensure all parties have a chance to respond to and implement these changes in their systems before they are adopted on the main database / API.
-The PSMFC StreamNet staff continue to provide YN staff with release notes when DES changes occur so that the automated exchange process can be updated and ensure the continued flow of data.
+The PSMFC StreamNet staff continue to provide partners with release notes when DES changes occur so that the automated exchange process can be updated and ensure the continued flow of data.